 No. All Coast Youth Service services are at no cost to the young person.

 Will I have to wait to see someone at the service?

 Not necessarily.
-Provided you fit the criteria and your referral is accepted, you should be allocated a worker within 2 weeks from your referral being approved.
+Provided you fit the criteria and your referral is accepted, you will be allocated a worker within 4 weeks from your referral being approved.